San Joaquin Valley – Tule

 At-A-Glance

-Located in California’s Tulare Lake hydrologic region, the San Joaquin Valley – Tule is 477,646 acres in size.
-This High priority basin is home to an estimated 109,471 people (2010 value), which have been at a rate of 37.53.
-San Joaquin Valley – Tule is a(n) basin with approximately 3396 wells, of which approximately 154 are water supply wells.
+Located in California’s Tulare Lake hydrologic region, the San Joaquin Valley – Tule subbasin is 477,646 acres in size.
+This High priority basin is home to an estimated 109,471 people (2010 value).
+It has approximately 3396 wells, of which approximately 154 are water supply wells.
 Groundwater accounts for approximately 90.37 percent of the basin’s water supply.

 Source: CA DWR